randa-mu/blocklock-solidity/README.md

     }
 ```

-#### 4. Handle the Blocklock Callback
+#### 4. Handle the timelock Callback

-Once the blocklock request is registered, the dcipher network will monitor the blockchain and, upon reaching the specified block height, invoke the `receiveBlocklock()` callback function of your contract to deliver the decryption key.
+Once the timelock request is registered, the dcipher network will monitor the blockchain and, upon reaching the specified block height, invoke the `receiveBlocklock()` callback function of your contract to deliver the decryption key.

 To handle the decryption event, you must override the `receiveBlocklock()` function within your contract and implement the desired application logic.